 Quite apart from the process whereby sculptors might send their work abroad, the ownership of leading foundries has become more international.
 Morris Singer merged with the leading Paris founder, Susse Fondeur, in 1973, a merger that was not sustained.
 Susse Fondeur then for a time became part of a holding company,Polestar Ltd, which also owned Burleighfield, while from 1990 until 1992, for less than two years, Morris Singer traded as Tallix Morris Singer Ltd, as part of Bullers plc, ‘the fine art and sculpture foundry group’, which included premises in Basingstoke, Beacon NY, Birmingham and Toronto.
 Such experiments have not worked because foundries need to offer a one-off service to individual artists and clients in a business where international connections do not bring advantages of scale.

 More recently, perhaps as a result of a decline in demand, there has been consolidation within the ranks of specialist bronze sculpture founders, often in the wake of financial problems.
 Conspicuously, Morris Singer was put into receivership in 1993 and met with subsequent difficulties.
 It moved to Lasham in Hampshire in 1999 and then in 2005 the Morris Singer name was acquired by Art Founders Ltd, which became Morris Singer Art Founders Ltd, based at Nautilus Art Foundry’s premises at Braintree in Essex.
-The business went into administration again in May 2010 and its assets were purchased by Nasser Azam, who now trades as Zahra Modern Art Foundries, so continuing an operation with its roots in the 19th century.
+A successor business trades as MJorris Singer Art Foundry Ltd, so continuing an operation with its roots in the 19th century.

-More details of the individual bronze founders discussed in this account can be found in the online directory, British bronze sculpture founders and plaster figure makers.
+More details of the individual bronze founders discussed in this account can be found in the online resource, British bronze sculpture founders and plaster figure makers.